 - 1(A).
 Division is defined by age and or weight. - 1(B).
 In Quarter Midget classes, the age limit is 17 years old.
 Drivers who turn 17 during the race year can finish the current calendar year (Dec 31).
 Specific ages and weights for divisions are found in Table 5-1 on Page 27. - 1(C).
 Any driver who will be turning nine during his local Club season/Club schedule has the option of moving up and racing in the Senior division at all local, regional, and National Events, at any time prior to his ninth birthday with the exception of the Light WF class.
 Once he has made this decision and raced in the Senior division, he will not be allowed to return to any Junior division for any reason. - 1(D).
-Drivers who turn 9 during a racing season must move on their birthday.
-Exception: If you qualify for an event when you are 8, you may finish the event.
-The driver must move after the conclusion of the event. - 1(E).
+Drivers who turn 9 after August 31st of the current racing season, he or she may choose to remain in a Junior class for the remainder of that racing season.

+1(E).
 Four cars or more entering a division will constitute a class.
 If less than four enter this division, it may be combined with other division in its class at the option of the Race Director.
 This will be for Local and Regional events only.
 This may not occur at any National Event.